silasmue/VirtualDisplayLinux/README.md

 # VirtualDisplayLinux
 Short Guide on how to use empty ports on the iGPU or GPU to create virtual displays.
-Credit to https://discuss.kde.org/t/how-to-create-a-virtual-monitor-display/2725/5 vyacheslavl
+Credit to [vyacheslavl's post](https://discuss.kde.org/t/how-to-create-a-virtual-monitor-display/2725/5) and [Arch Linux Wiki](https://wiki.archlinux.org/title/Kernel_mode_setting#Forcing_modes_and_EDID)

 ## Identify video-cards and ports
 ```